Nomination

 formal letter and certificate will be presented upon

-confirmation of tree status by the Regional State Forester.
+confirmation of affirmative tree status by the Regional State Forester.

 We need YOU, the tree owners and the nature loving public, to participate in the Texas Tree Trails